 Safe harbor matching contribution.
-In order to maintain "safe harbor" status, your Employer will make a safe harbor matching contribution equal to one hundred (100)% of your salary deferrals that do not exceed four (4)% of your compensation.
+In order to maintain "safe harbor" status, your Employer will make a safe harbor matching contribution equal to 100% of your salary deferrals that do not exceed 3% of your compensation plus 50% of your salary deferrals between 3% and 5% of your compensation.
 This safe harbor matching contribution is 100% vested (see the Article in this SPD entitled "Vesting").